py-why/causal-learn/docs/source/search_methods_index/Constrained-based causal discovery methods/PC.rst

 Returns
 -------------------
 **cg** : a CausalGraph object.
 Nodes in the graph correspond to the column indices in the data.
-For visualization by networkx, green edges are undirected, blue edges are directed and red edges are bi-directed.

 ..
 [1] Spirtes, P., Glymour, C. N., Scheines, R., & Heckerman, D. (2000).
 Causation, prediction, and search.
 MIT press.
 ..
 [2] Tu, R., Zhang, C., Ackermann, P., Mohan, K., Kjellström, H., & Zhang, K. (2019, April).
 Causal discovery in the presence of missing data.
 In The 22nd International Conference on Artificial Intelligence and Statistics (pp. 1762-1770).
 PMLR.